 Review your Life Purpose Statement that you started to uncover in Fundamentals.
 Is it resonant?
 Does it have you feel called to be fully who you are?
 If not there is still more to discover… spend some time with your statement and see what needs to be tweaked.

-I am the that/who .
+I am the smile that/who changes the world .

 (Metaphor) (Impact on people and the world)